DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - Securing embedded systems:
             - ebedded systems should be isolated from the internet, and from a private production network to minimize exposure to remote exploitation, remote control, and malware
             - use secure boot feature and physically protecting the hardware
+     - **Cyber-physical systems** refer to devices that offer a computational means to control something in the physical world.
+In the past these might have been referred to as embedded systems, but the category of cyber-physical seems to focus more on the physical world results rather than the computational aspects.
+     -

 - 3.5.13 High-Performance Computing (HPC) systems
     - **High-performance computing (HPC)** systems: platforms designed to perform complex calculations/data manipulation at extremely high speeds (e.g. super computers or MPP (Massively Parallel Processing)); often used by large orgs, universities, or gov agencies
         - An HPC solution is composed of three main elements: